 - Standard Curve

-Glutathione (L-γ-glutamyl-L-cysteinylglycine; GSH) is the highest concentration non-protein thiol in mammalian cells and is present in concentrations of 0.5 – 10 mM.
-GSH is a tripeptide that contains an unusual peptide linkage between the amine group of cysteine and the carboxyl group of the glutamate side-chain.
+Background: Glutathione (L-γ-glutamyl-L-cysteinylglycine; GSH) is the highest concentration non-protein thiol in mammalian cells and is present in concentrations of 0.5 – 10 mM.
+GSH is a tripeptide molecule.
+It contains a peptide linkage between the amine group of cysteine and the carboxyl group of the glutamate side-chain.
 It is an antioxidant, preventing damage to important cellular components caused by reactive oxygen species.
 Enzymes convert Glutathione to its oxidized form, glutathione disulfide (GSSG).
 By serving as an electron donor, Glutathione reduces disulfide bonds formed within cytoplasmic proteins to cysteines.
 Its reduced form is most common since glutathione reductase is constitutive and inducible upon oxidative stress.
-The ratio of reduced glutathione to oxidized glutathione within cells is often used as a measure of cellular toxicity.45 nM Free GSH, 48 nM Total GSH
+The ratio of reduced glutathione to oxidized glutathione within cells is often used as a measure of cellular toxicity.